pifroggi/vs_undistort/README.md

 Overlap from one tile to the next.
 Use if seams between tiles are visible.

 __*`num_streams`* (optional)__
 How many streams to process in parallel.
-Higher can be faster, but requires more VRAM.
+Higher can be a bit faster, but requires more VRAM.

 <br />
 <br />